himanshu2454/Kunteksto/docs_source/source/intro.rst

     **Option 2:**

-    Just create a virtual environment for Python 3.6 or later, using your favorite tool; conda, virtualenv, etc.
+    Just create a virtual environment for Python 3.6 or later, using your favorite tools such as conda or virtualenv.

     .. code-block:: sh